You might have heard a few myths if you’ve kept chickens for any time. Everything from breeding to intelligence to care is always under speculation.

-Chickens earlobes can come in a variety of colors, from red to blue to white or iridescent.
-The myth is that your chicken’s earlobe color determines the color of eggs your hen will lay.
+Chickens earlobes can come in various colors, from red to blue to white or iridescent.
+The myth is that your chicken’s earlobe color determines the color of the eggs your hen will lay.

 Some exceptions that we can come up with are:

-- Ameraucana who have red lobes and lay blue eggs.
+- Ameraucana has red lobes and lays blue eggs.